kevinveenbirkenbach/luks-key-manager/README.md

 ## ⚠️ Disclaimer

-**Lukyma** was developed for educational and practical purposes.
-Always back up your data before modifying your LUKS configuration.
+**LUKS Key Manager** is provided for educational and practical purposes.
+Always back up your data before making changes to your LUKS configuration.
 Use this tool at your own risk.

 ---